iapposki/oauth/README.md

 #OAuth

+Supports only google OAuth for now.
 To setup, configure the .env file according to the config folder.
 Then run the following commands :

 ```